poonamparhar/poonamparhar.github.io/_posts/2021-12-12-configuring_client_jvm_with_java_11.markdown

 tags: [Client VM, Performance, Startup, Memory Footprint]
 ---

-Starting with JDK 9, Oracle no longer ships 32-bit JDK builds.
-JDK 9 also removed the support of *-client* flag, meaning that the Client VM is no longer available on the [Client-class](https://docs.oracle.com/javase/7/docs/technotes/guides/vm/server-class.html) machines.

-But, what if I have a client-side application and want to have fast startup and low memory footprint, as was possible with a 32-bit JDK running in a Client VM mode?
-Is it possible to achieve that with JDK 9+?
-Yes, it is.
-This post attempts to answer these questions.
+Oracle ships JDK 11 and JDK 17 as 64-bit binaries for Windows, macOS, and Linux.
+However, many Java applications, especially for Windows, were intended to run on 32-bit binaries and to use the Client VM (*-client*).
+The last JDK that shipped 32-bit binaries and supported the Client VM was JDK 8, so we are often asked: If I have a client-side application and want to have fast startup and low memory footprint, as was possible with a 32-bit JDK running in Client VM mode, can I achieve it with JDK 11 or 17?
+The answer is yes, as the rest of this post explains.

 There is a JVM option **NeverActAsServerClassMachine**, which when enabled instructs the JVM to treat the host machine as a non-Server-class machine.
 This option helps emulate Client VM behavior using the Server VM.
 Please refer to [JDK-8166002](https://bugs.openjdk.java.net/browse/JDK-8166002) to understand how the Client VM behavior is emulated.
 Enabling this flag helps with reducing startup times and CPU usage for client applications.